diogro/expressionVariance-manuscript/main.md

 Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, are less variable.
 Furthermore, genes involved with direct interaction to the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of genes related to interacting with the environment among the most variable.
 Given this strong functional linkage between function and variance, it is not surprising that the gene variance ranking be somewhat consistent across studies, allowing us to create our ranking in the first place.
-We find strong support for the idea that there are indeed genes with consistently more (or less) variable expression levels.
+We find strong support for the idea that there are indeed genes with consistently more (or less) variable expression levels, and that these differences in variance are the result of different patterns of selection.

 Given this consistency, the natural question is then how do these well regulated levels of gene expression variance behave in perturbed or disease conditions.
 Comparing two HapMap populations, Li et al [-@Li2010-qs] showed that gene expression variance was similar in both populations, and that high variance genes were enriched for genes related to HIV susceptibility, consistent with our observation of enrichment for immune related genes among those with more variable expression.